 ADS-B (Automatic Dependent Surveillance-Broadcast)

-Background: The main payload of GOMX-3 is the SDR ( Software Defined Radio) that can receive ADS-B signals from commercial aircraft.
+The main payload of GOMX-3 is the SDR ( Software Defined Radio) which can receive ADS-B signals from commercial aircraft.
 These signals represent periodic transmissions of data by an aircraft's Mode-S transponder at the 1090 MHz frequency (L-band), containing the aircraft ID, its position, altitude and intent.
 19)

 The ADS-B signals are used by air traffic control for areas in which a ground receiving architecture is present, but given the short range of the ADS-B signals, they are not useful over land areas with poor infrastructure and oceanic coverage is very limited.
 Nevertheless, ADS-B has become a significant part of air traffic control, being used in the same manner as information provided by radars.
 ADS-B will become mandatory for all aircraft in the near future and there is a strong desire to ultimately phase out the traditional radars and purely rely on ADS-B since the receivers are much easier to maintain.

 The ADS-B system is today standard equipment on new commercial aircraft and it is estimated that 70% of the current fleet is equipped.
-Recent decisions taken by the various aviation authorities such as Eurocontrol (Brussels) and FAA (Federal Aviation Administration, Washington DC) means that ADS-B will become mandatory equipment on all high performance aircraft from 2015 and 2020, respectively.
+Recent decisions taken by the various aviation authorities such as Eurocontrol (Brussels) and FAA (Federal Aviation Administration, Washington DC) mean that ADS-B will become mandatory equipment on all high-performance aircraft from 2015 and 2020, respectively.

 ADS-B Receiver Payload